sick/shotty-api/examples/pipeline-shot-to-client/readme.md

 ## Pipline example #1

-Uploading an approved version to FTP server and sending notifications to `superusers` and users specified in command line.
+Uploading an approved version (status = `client`) to FTP server and sending notifications to `superusers` and users specified in command line.

 ---